jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Explicit:

-- The type of the symbol is defined and must match with the type of the object
+- The type of the symbol is defined and might match with the type of the object
-- The interface of the symbol is defined and must be supported by its type
+- The interface of the symbol is defined and might be supported by its type

 -----